 In the context of suicide prevention, the themes identified in this study underscore the intricate dynamics between emotional vulnerability, the expression of suffering and necessity, and the significance of encouraging reactions within virtual communities (Kolavuz-Onal et al., 2013; Seward et al., 2016).
+Also, this finding implies that supportive responses and community acceptance have a vital role to play through social support networks in providing hope, understanding, and acceptance to individuals experiencing suicidal thoughts.
 Through a comprehensive examination of these themes and their ramifications, stakeholders can formulate enhanced approaches to assisting those who are susceptible to suicidal ideation and advancing psychological welfare in digital environments.